 Fry the fritters, trying your best to keep the oil at 350 degrees, and no lower than 325 degrees.
 You should flip the fritters after 2-3 minutes and let them fry an additional 2-3 minutes on the other side.

 Once golden, transfer the fritters to a wire rack on a rimmed baking sheet.
 Make sure you bring the oil temperature back up to 350 degrees before adding the remaining batter to it.
 Let the fritters cool a bit before icing.

 I should mention that Chris walked into the kitchen at this point and said “ooh, fried fish?”
 UM.
 I wanted to yell, “DO YOU NOT SMELL THE DELICIOUS APPLE SPICE FRAGRANCE THROUGHOUT THIS HOUSE?!”

-Whisk all of the ingredients together in a medium-sized bowl until smooth.
+Just whisk all of the ingredients together in a medium bowl until smooth.